WarrantyVoid/CarND-MPC-Project/reflection.md

 * Your code must compile without errors with cmake and make.
 * Student describes their model in detail.
 This includes the state, actuators and update equations.
-* Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+* Student discusses the reasoning behind the chosen N (time step length) and dt (elapsed duration between time steps) values.
 Additionally the student details the previous values tried.
-* A polynomial is fitted to waypoints.
+* A polynomial is fitted to way points.
 * The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

 [//]: # (Image References)